Game Master Guide

-In Adventure, a creature is any non-character being.
-They can be friendly allies, villains, or something in-between.
-Like player characters, creatures have HP and get knocked out or die when it reaches zero.
+In Adventure, a monster is any villain (not just humanoid ones).
+Like player characters, monsters have HP and get knocked out or die when it reaches zero.

 - Medium: 3 HP, 1 Damage

 These are just guidelines.
-Feel free to adjust the HP and damage to make the creatures more or less challenging as desired.
+Feel free to adjust the HP and damage to make the monsters more or less challenging as desired.

 You might also give your creatures special abilities or unique features.
-For creatures that attack in hordes, players can damage multiple creatures with one attack.
+For creatures that attack in hordes, players can damage multiple monsters with one attack.

 - Rat.
 1 HP, 1 Damage.
 Attack in hordes.